bluescan/bip39tools/README.md

 8. sudo apt-get install git
 9. sudo apt-get install cmake
 10. I suggest only grabbing tagged branches that have been released in github.
 You can check for a later version under GitHub's releases link.
-11. Git clone --depth 1 --branch v0.9.5 https://github.com/bluescan/dice2bip39
+11. Git clone --depth 1 --branch v0.9.5 https://github.com/bluescan/bip39tools
-12. If you just want the latest, use: git clone https://github.com/bluescan/dice2bip39
+12. If you just want the latest, use: git clone https://github.com/bluescan/bip39tools
-13. cd dice2bip39
+13. cd bip39tools
 14. mkdir build
 15. cd build
 16. cmake ..
 (If you want faster compile times. you could use: cmake .. -DCMAKE_BUILD_TYPE=Debug)
 17. UNPLUG ETHERNET CABLE
 18. make

 Thats it.
-Run the program.
+All 4 tools have been created.
+To run the dice generator tool:
 * ./dice2bip39

 If you want it to autostart after logging in from a fresh reboot next time:
 1. cd /home/pi
 2. nano .bashrc
-3. Add this line to the bottom: ./dice2bip39/build/dice2bip39
+3. Add this line to the bottom: ./bip39tools/build/dice2bip39
 4. Ctrl-X to exit (hit Y to save the file)
 5. sudo shutdown -r now   (To restart and test it)